Nasdaq withdraws bid for Oslo Bors, handing prize to Euronext

-OSLO (Reuters) - Nasdaq withdrew its bid on Monday to takeover Norwegian stock market operator Oslo Bors VPS, leaving pan-European competitor Euronext as the sole bidder.
+OSLO, May 27 (Reuters) - Nasdaq withdrew its bid on Monday to takeover Norwegian stock market operator Oslo Bors VPS , leaving pan-European competitor Euronext as the sole bidder.

 Euronext secured approval this month from Norway’s Ministry of Finance for its purchase of more than 50% of the shares of the Oslo Bors, effectively blocking Nasdaq’s bid after a five-month fight.